 So how do you network and contact people directly to get interviews?
 First, read this post to understand the strategy, and then this one to secure meetings with total strangers by sending a perfectly worded email.
 Here are some additional thoughts on how to make networking work for you:

 - Think broadly about your network.
 Your network is not just the five people you talk with every week.
-It includes family and friends, your dentist, old professors, people you haven’t worked with or talked to in 15 years… you get the picture.
+It includes family and friends, your dentist, old professors, colleagues you haven’t worked with or talked to in 15 years, and so on.
+Anyone who might be open to helping you, and vice versa, can be in your network.

 - Network smartly.
 Attending networking events may not necessarily represent the best use of your time.
 If you find that the majority of contacts you are making at these events are fellow job seekers, your time is going to be much better spent networking from home; for example, using LinkedIn to identify appropriate contacts and then reaching out to them by email or phone.

 - Keep control of the introduction request.
 Your friends or colleagues may generously offer to circulate your resume at their office.
-This approach almost never works because the chance that there will be a suitable opening at that moment is small, and your contact may even forget to send your resume on as promised.
+This approach almost never works because the chance that there will be a suitable opening at that moment is small, and your contact may even forget to send your resume on as promised, or not represent you optimally.
 Instead, ask for permission to reach out to their contacts directly; say, “There may be nothing available now, so I would like to build a relationship with your colleagues for opportunities down the road.
 Is it ok if I contact them directly and let them know you referred me?”

 If you would like to learn more about how LinkedIn can help you with your job search or any aspect of your career, check out my book Advanced LinkedIn.